wkoszek/me/source/blog/2013-02-16-book-losing-my-virginity.md

 very similar.
 Next Branson's story is very similar to Jim Clark's of Silicon Valley/Netscape Hall of Fame, since they both struggled with an ordinary educational system at the beginning of their lives, to finally strive later.
-And Jack Welch, since lots of the contents of his "GE memoires" and Branson story treat about planes.
+And Jack Welch, since lots of the contents of his "GE memoirs" and Branson story treat about planes.

 What I really like is that it's  a very detailed sketch of author's life,